erdees/AuroraHuntersBot/README.md

 # AuroraHuntersBot
-Java written Telegram Bot, which helps photographers catch northern lights.\
+Java written Telegram Bot, which helps photographers catch northern lights.
+You may use a working instance of it using the following username: @aurorahunters_bot \
 The bot significantly simplifies the northern lights prediction and serve photographers as a tool which helps to take good shots giving a better work conditions.
 As we all know, Telegram protocol can work even with 2G/gprs/EDGE internet, and almost all northern lights photospots are remote locations where good internet is more of an exception than a rule.
 So our bot can give to a photographer required for a prediction information, which other apps can't provide without good connection.
 ## About the project
 This is one of my first projects written on pure Java.
 I made it totally for free and its purpose to learn the Java and have a good real project in my portfolio.
 The idea was to bring someone's idea to life using my new java coder skills.